 The center was named in honor of the late William J. Harrison, who played a major role in helping the college establish this off-site learning center.
 He served as associate dean of academic support and continuing education at St. Louis Community College - Forest Park until his death in June 1994.

 Academic advisors are available to help you plan your schedule.
 Advising is available on a drop-in basis.
 Call 314-763-6000 to check the hours an advisor will be available, and also to make an appointment for Financial Aid or DisAbility information.

 Students can apply for admissions, register, and pay for classes all at the Harrison Education Center during regular office hours.
 Please call 314-763-6000.
 Additional information is available at the Admission and Registration web page.

-A schedule of COMPASS testing dates is available at the Information Desk.
-Students may take the COMPASS on a walk-in basis on the scheduled date.
-Additional information is available on the COMPASS page.
+A schedule of Accuplacer placement testing dates is available at the Information Desk.
+Students may take the placement test on a walk-in basis on the scheduled date.
+Additional information is available on the Placement testing page.

 A computer lab is available for student use Monday-Friday.
 The lab may be closed for testing or maintenance.
 Computer hours are posted and a schedule can be obtained at the Information Desk.

 Services to students who have documented disabilities of a permanent or temporary nature are available with the student support specialist.
 Additional information is available at the Access office page.